mortennobel/SimpleRenderEngine/README.md

 OpenGL, DirectX and Vulkan.

-SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), imgui and runs on both Windows, macOS and Linux.
+SimpleRenderEngine currently depends on Simple Direct Layer 2.x (SDL2), SDL2-image, OpenGL Mathematics (GLM), and OpenGL 3.3 (or higher), Dear ImGui and runs on both Windows, macOS and Linux.

 sre provides:
  * Virtual camera (perspective and orthographic)